J-1 Exchange Visitor

 212e - Two-Year Home Country Residence Requirement

-Certain J-1 Exchange Visitors are required to spend two years in their home country after their J program ends; visit IFSO's webpage Two-Year Home Country Residence Requirement (212e) for additional information regarding criteria to determine if a scholar is subject, waiver process, etc.
+Certain J-1 Exchange Visitors are required to spend two years in their home country after their J program ends; visit webpage Two-Year Home Country Residence Requirement (212e) for additional information regarding criteria to determine if a scholar is subject, waiver process, etc.

 J-1 Resources